Heinrich-Barth/sit-down-and-play/README.md

 However, you will need to provide the card data and its images for the full experience.
 See section below on how to start.

 Here is a [step by step guide](README_setup.md) how to set everything up.
 Detailed information can also be found in the [development guide](README_development.md).

+2 decks are provided to test play.
+The data files included are not suitable for deckbuilding and doing more than just playtesting.

 ### Feature Overview